angristan/awesome-stars/README.md

 ## C

+- [FastCFS](https://github.com/happyfish100/FastCFS) - A high performance distributed file system which can be used as the back-end storage of databases, K8s and VM.
 - [mpc-hc](https://github.com/clsid2/mpc-hc) - Media Player Classic
 - [libfuse](https://github.com/libfuse/libfuse) - The reference implementation of the Linux FUSE (Filesystem in Userspace) interface
 - [trickle](https://github.com/mariusae/trickle) - Trickle is a userland bandwidth shaper for Unix-like systems.